 Caesar Salad

-This tradition traces its roots to the Middle Ages, when carving game for kings was a skilled art form, later evolving into the tableside theatrics perfected by French chefs.
-These skills were once passed down and entrusted to professional, career-minded servers, who, even in the 1960s and ’70s, viewed the craft of service as a serious vocation.
+Tableside service has deep historical roots.
+In the Middle Ages, carving game for royalty was a highly skilled art form, later refined by French chefs into elaborate presentations.
+These skills were once passed down to professional servers, who, well into the mid-20th century, viewed their craft as a serious vocation.

-But times have changed.
-High turnover rates, shorter tenures, and the soaring costs of labor make it difficult for most restaurants to invest in the extensive training required for such artistry.
-As a result, the charm of tableside service has largely faded into history.
+But the times have changed.
+High staff turnover, shorter employee tenures, and rising labor costs make it challenging for restaurants to invest in the extensive training required for such artistry.
+As a result, the charm and craftsmanship of tableside service have largely faded into history.

 Let’s Make a Caesar Salad!

-There’s nothing like a genuine, made from scratch caesar salad.
-If you want one, you must do it yourself.
-Follow my instructions and if your friends are lucky they can enjoy tableside service from you!
-Print
+There’s nothing like a genuine Caesar salad and if your friends are lucky they can enjoy tableside service from you!

 Caesar Salad